 In Sub-Saharan Africa (SSA), cervical cancer (CC) remains the leading cause of cancer-related death among women.
 This coincides with the high prevalence of HIV in the region.
 Although the introduction of antiretroviral treatment has reduced the risk of some cancers in people living with HIV, the incidence of CC has not decreased.
 Prevention strategies are considered to be the most effective way to reduce CC-related morbidity and mortality.
 The project will contribute to reducing disparities in CC by developing a framework and monitoring tool for CC screening programmes for women living with HIV in SSA.
 Read more

-Violence against healthcare workers (HCWs) is depriving thousands of people of their rights to healthcare.
-This study will focus on the challenge of non-military violence against HCW in post-crisis humanitarian settings.
-This research proposes to evaluate the effectiveness of a de-escalating violence training for HCWs in combination with an organisational level intervention that may further contribute to curb the violence.
-For this purpose, a community-developed set of rules will be implemented in health facilities and hospitals via a displayed code of conduct.
-Citizen science and other participatory methods will ensure community engagement and increase community trust in HCWs.
+Violence against health care workers (HCWs) deprives thousands of people of their right to health care.
+This study focuses on the challenge of non-military violence against HCWs in post-crisis humanitarian settings.
+This study aims to evaluate the effectiveness of a de-escalating violence training for HCWs in combination with an organisational-level intervention that can further contribute to reducing violence.
+To this end, a community-developed set of rules will be implemented in health facilities and hospitals through a displayed code of conduct.
+Citizen science and other participatory methods will ensure community engagement and increase trust in HCWs.
 Read more

 The TRACCTION study aims to understand the cancer landscape in Tanzania and contribute to the elemination of cervical cancer in the country.
 The mixed-methods study uses a transdisciplinary approach to explore women's perceptions of cervical cancer care, document the cervical cancer care cascade from screening to treatment for women living with and without HIV, and identify demand-side gaps and opportunities to increase uptake of cervical cancer screening and treatment in Kilombero District, Tanzania.
 Read more